ekwan/PyPlate/API.md

 #### Methods

+- has_liquid():
+  - Returns true if any substance in the container is a liquid.
-- evaporate():
+- remove(what):
-  - Removes all liquids from this Container.
+  - Removes substances from this Container.
+Defaults to removing all liquids.
 - dilute(solute, concentration, solvent, new_name)
   - Creates a new diluted solution with respect to `solute`
   - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
   - Name of new container is optionally set to `new_name`
+- fill_to(solvent, quantity)
+  - Returns new container filled with `solvent` up to `quantity`.

 #### Static Methods:

-- add(source, destination, quantity):
-  - Move the given quantity of the *source* substance to the *destination* container.
-A new copy of *destination* will be returned.
-- transfer(source, destination, volume):
+- transfer(source, destination, quantity):
-  - Move *volume* from *source* to *destination* container, returning copies of the objects with amounts adjusted accordingly.
+  - Move *quantity* from *source* to *destination* container, returning copies of the objects with amounts adjusted accordingly.
-  - Note that all `Substances` in the source will be transferred in proportion to their volumetric ratios.
+  - Note that all `Substances` in the source will be transferred in proportion to their appropriate ratios.
   - *source* can be a container, a plate, or a slice of a plate.
-- create_solution(solute, concentration, solvent, quantity)
+- create_solution(solute, concentration, solvent, quantity, name)
   - Create a new container with the desired quantity and containing the desired concentration of `solute`.
   - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"
   - If `solute` is a liquid, volumes will be calculated appropriately.
+  - name is optional.
+If none is given, an appropriate name will be applied.

 ---